-What Is A Budget, Really?
+What Is A Monthly Budget, Really?

 I hate when people refer to their budget as a spending plan.
 I understand why they call it that, but I think it is wildly inaccurate.

 A good budget is a SAVING plan, and the key to financial success.
-It doesn’t matter who you are, or how much you make.
-If you want to win with money, you need a budget, and you need it now.
+It doesn’t matter who you are–or how much you make–if you want to win with money, you need a budget, and you need it now.

-The Real Purpose of Budgeting
+The Purpose of A Monthly Budget

 Before we get started creating a budget, it’s important for you to understand the purpose of budgeting.
 And, contrary to to what you might have heard, a reduction in your spending habits is not the ultimate objective.